apache/druid/docs/development/extensions-contrib/k8s-jobs.md

 The extension uses the task queue to limit how many concurrent tasks (K8s jobs) are in flight so it is required you have a reasonable value for `druid.indexer.queue.maxSize`.
 Additionally set the variable `druid.indexer.runner.namespace` to the namespace in which you are running druid.

 Other configurations required are:
-`druid.indexer.runner.type: K8s` and `druid.indexer.task.e  nableTaskLevelLogPush: true`
+`druid.indexer.runner.type: K8s` and `druid.indexer.task.encapsulatedTask: true`

 You can add optional labels to your K8s jobs / pods if you need them by using the following configuration:
 `druid.indexer.runner.labels: '{"key":"value"}'`
+Annotations are the same with:
+`druid.indexer.runner.annotations: '{"key":"value"}'`

 All other configurations you had for the middle manager tasks must be moved under the overlord with one caveat, you must specify javaOpts as an array:
 `druid.indexer.runner.javaOptsArray`, `druid.indexer.runner.javaOpts` is no longer supported.